On this page

 With the exception of the three aspects mentioned above, education in Belgium is the responsibility of the communities.

-The government of the DG consists of four ministers of whom one (the Education Minister) is responsible for education and scientific research and another for extra-curricular education.
+The government of the German-speaking Community consists of four ministers of whom one (the Education Minister) is responsible for education and scientific research and another for extra-curricular education.
 The Education Minister and the Ministry of the German-speaking Community must fulfil a double role in the area of education:

-- on the one hand the Education Minister (on behalf of the government) is the governing body of the community schools (of the previous state schools) that are integrated into the educational network of the community education system (GUW).
-In this capacity, he lays down structures, syllabi and methods, decides on larger infrastructure measures and finances the GUW schools; in cooperation with school heads, he takes all actions for improving the operation of the school;
+- on the one hand the Education Minister (on behalf of the government) is the governing body of the community schools (of the previous state schools) that are integrated into the educational network of the community education system (Gemeinschaftsunterrichtswesen, GUW).
+In this capacity, he lays down structures, syllabi and methods, decides on larger infrastructure measures and finances the schools in question; in cooperation with school heads, he takes all actions for improving the operation of the school;

 - on the other hand the Minister and the Ministry as the supervisory authority are responsible for control of the application of all statutory provisions and regulations, not only in their own community schools but also in the schools of other school governing bodies.
-He approves the school structures and syllabi of the free and officially subsidies schools (FSUW and OSUW) and subsidises them to a large extent under criteria laid down by law.
+He approves the school structures and syllabi of the free and officially subsidies schools (Freies subventioniertes Unterrichtswesen, FSUW and Offizielles subventioniertes Unterrichtswesen, OSUW) and subsidises them to a large extent under criteria laid down by the annual Decree on Measures in the Field of Education (Dekret über Maßnahmen im Unterrichtswesen).

 The Ministry of the German-speaking Community